 Application to take the certification examination constitutes written authorization for the testing agency to release that candidate’s score to BPS and to the examinee ONLY.
 Once the scoring is complete, statistical information on candidate performance in the aggregate is provided to Specialty Council members for review and confirmation.
 No names or identifying codes are available so that complete anonymity is maintained.

 For reasons of privacy and confidentiality, examination results are released to the candidate only.
 Examination results will not be given via telephone or fax.
-Access to a candidate’s score report is limited to those staff at BPS and Castle who are involved in the processing of these reports.
+Access to a candidate’s score report is limited to those staff at BPS and Prometric who are involved in the processing of these reports.
 BPS will not release personal information (other than name/address of certified individuals under established policy) without written authorization.

 In early January, rosters of newly-certified pharmacy specialists are posted on the BPS web site, and a news release is sent to over 500 pharmacy leaders, journals and media contacts to report aggregate information about BPS exams.